AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-whoops-error-when-creating-project-from-template.md

 ---
-title: "Projects: Whoops error when creating a project from a template"
+title: 'Projects: Whoops error when creating a project from a template'
-description: "When a user attempts to create a project from a template, the project is not created, and the user sees the error Whoops!
+description: When a user attempts to create a project from a template, the project is not created, and the user sees the error Whoops!
 Something went wrong.
-Please contact Workfront so we can figure out what went wrong and fix it."
+Please contact Workfront so we can figure out what went wrong and fix it.
 hidefromtoc: yes
+exl-id: fa2194d3-351f-45d1-941c-3ed8afd5b8fc
 ---
 # Projects: "[!UICONTROL Whoops]" error when creating a project from a template

 >[!NOTE]